sharashankr/data-center-map/README.md

-# Data Center Environmental Impact Map
+# Environmental Risk Around US Data Centers

 An interactive web application that visualizes the environmental impact of data centers across the United States.